 To ensure that employees are fully aware of the relevant requirements and regulatory developments, mandatory training is provided and the necessary individual measures and workflows are documented in the written rules.
 Awareness measures, such as the publication of news on the intranet, are performed in order to provide information on current legal developments concerning the prevention of corruption and bribery.
-In the past financial year, all of IKB's sales departments received awareness training on the topic of granting and receiving gratuities.
+In order to prevent other criminal acts, all employees were required to complete "Fraud prevention" training in the form of e-learning in the past financial year.

 The fulfilment of regulatory requirements is ensured by way of a three-level organisational structure that is described in detail in "section 3.
-Risk report - Risk management organisation" of the combined management report in IKB's 2018/19 annual report.
+Risk report - Risk management organisation" of the combined management report in IKB's 2019/20 annual report.

 The money laundering officer and the central office report to the Board of Managing Directors and indirectly to the Chairman of the Supervisory Board at least once yearly and as required.
-This reporting also addresses the topics of bribery and corruption in connection with other criminal acts.
+This reporting also addresses the topics of bribery and corruption in connection with the prevention of other criminal acts.
 Group Audit then performs a subsequent process-independent audit of the propriety and economic efficiency of the principles, tools and procedures.
-The safeguards applied within the Bank are appropriate and adequate.
-The money laundering officer performed the tasks assigned to him.
+The Bank-specific risk situation has been identified and the safeguards taken by the Bank to protect against fraud and prevent losses are appropriate and effective.